Vaishnavi-S-Kumar/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Python, JavaScript, HTML, CSS]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Flask]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [JSON (built-in), Fetch API]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [VS Code, Git, Web Browser, Flask Development Server]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Computer/Laptop]
-- Specifications: [Technical specifications]
+- Specifications: [Minimum 4GB RAM, Web Browser (Chrome/Edge/Firefox)]
-- Tools required: [List tools needed]
+- Tools required: [Internet connection (for development & testing)]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [Admin Event Management: Admin can add events with date, title, and link.]
-- Feature 2: [Description]
+- Feature 2: [Interactive Calendar View: Users can navigate month and year dynamically.]
-- Feature 3: [Description]
+- Feature 3: [Date-wise Event Display: Events are displayed when a specific date is clicked.]
-- Feature 4: [Description]
+- Feature 4: [JSON Data Storage: Events are stored and retrieved dynamically from a JSON file]

 ---